Neural-Systems-at-UIO/QCAlign/docs/atlasoverlay.rst

    :width: 6.30055in
    :height: 0.44004in

--  In the far-left position, the overlay visibility is switched “off”.
+-  In the far-left position, the overlay is switched “off”.

 -  In the middle position, the regions are displayed in the colors of the reference atlas, with the slider adjusting the color opacity.

 -  In the far-right position, only the region outlines are visible.

-By hovering over any part of the slice image, the region name to which that point is registered to will be displayed.
+By hovering over any part of the section image, the region name to which that point is registered to will be displayed.

-**The user’s cursor is located in a position registered as the caudoputamen**
+**In the image below, the researcher's cursor is located in a position registered as the caudoputamen**

 .. image:: vertopal_cbedec83746b4aa08b3d6abec4c06604/media/image4.png